jmswaney/thesis/source/11_MAP.md

-To quantify distortion errors, regions of ~3 mm × 2.5 mm in size that included cortex and hippocampus were stained with DyLight 594-conjugated lectin (Vector Laboratories, DL-1177) before (8 μL in 200 μL PBST for up to 8 samples) and after (2 μL in 200 μL PBST for each sample) MAP processing.
+To quantify distortion errors, regions of ~3 mm × 2.5 mm in size that included cortex and hippocampus were stained with DyLight 594-conjugated lectin (Vector Laboratories, DL-1177) before (8 µL in 200 µL PBST for up to 8 samples) and after (2 µL in 200 µL PBST for each sample) MAP processing.
 Samples were incubated in RI matching solution after staining and mounted and imaged before MAP processing.
 Five samples were repeated for incubation, mounting and imaging to measure mounting errors.
 After MAP processing, six samples were stained,